mliu31/pong-mirror/backend/README.md

 1. Install [bun](https://bun.sh/)
 2. Clone this repo and `bun install`
 3. `cd backend`
-4. `cp .env.example .env` and fill in your environment variables.
+4. `cp .env.sample .env` and fill in your environment variables.
 5. `bun run dev` to start a local live server.

 ### Scripts